-Job scheduling.
-For non-network aware approaches, Hopper [23] took speculation into consideration as well and aimed to combine speculative mechanisms with job scheduling to improve the performance.
-Hung et al. proposed solutions for job scheduling in geo-distributed big data processing [24].
-While the work mentioned above did not consider job utilities, Huang et al. [25] proposed to achieve max-min fairness across different jobs.
-For network-aware approaches, in [5], Jalaparti et al. proposed to coordinate data and task placements to improve the network locality and the overall performance.
-Grandl et al. took more types of resources, such as CPU, memory, and network, into consideration in its job scheduling policy, and aimed to improve the performance of job completion time, makespan and fairness at the same time [4].
+General job scheduling.
+For non-network aware approaches, Hopper [28] took speculation into consideration and aimed to combine speculative mechanisms with job scheduling to improve the performance.
+Hung et al. proposed solutions for job scheduling in geo-distributed big data processing [29].
+While the work mentioned above did not consider job utilities, Huang et al. [30] proposed to achieve max-min fairness across different jobs.
+For networkaware approaches, in [6], Jalaparti et al. proposed to coordinate data and task placements to improve the network locality and the overall performance.
+Grandl et al. took more types of resources, such as CPU, memory, and network, into consideration in its job scheduling policy, and aimed to improve the performance of job completion time, makespan and fairness at the same time [5].
+Tan et al. proposed to improve the job response times by coupling the progresses of map tasks and reduce tasks [31] in Hadoop jobs.

-Even though we both focus on job scheduling, those solutions assume known information on job sizes, which may make them infeasible for the cases that we mentioned previously.
+Even though we both focus on job scheduling, the solutions that assume known information on job sizes may be infeasible for the cases that we mentioned before.

-Resource managers.
-YARN [26] and Mesos [27] are both open-source resource managers for scheduling jobs from different data processing frameworks in a shared cluster.
+Resource allocation and planing.
+YARN [18] and Mesos [19] are both open-source resource managers for scheduling jobs from different data processing frameworks in a shared cluster.
 In YARN, it is the application's responsibility to request resources with specifications from the cluster.
 While in Mesos, the cluster would offer available resources to the applications first.
 These applications then decide whether to accept the resource offers.
-YARN and Mesos both meet all the requirements of our project.
-We adopt YARN for simplicity.
+However, the flexibility and parallelism of Mesos are limited by conservative resource visibility.
+To resolve these issues, Omega [32] proposed a shared state and optimistic concurrency control approach.
+Matrix [33] proposed automatic VM configurations and recommendations to achieve predictable performance of workloads by applying machine learning algorithms.